izam-mohammed/1000-days-of-code/postgreSQL/README.md

 It can be made with `FOREIGN KEY`

 - **One-to-one** : One row in a table is associated with exactly one row in another table
-- **One-to-many** : One row is asociated with multiple rows in another table
+- **One-to-many** : One row is associated with multiple rows in another table
-- **Many-to_many** : Multiple rows in a table associated to multiple rows in another table
+- **Many-to_many** : Multiple rows in a table associated with multiple rows in another table

 #### 3 Schema Architecture